fpagliughi/rust-industrial-io/README.md

 - Please keep individual Pull Requests to a single topic.
 - Please do not reformat code with other updates.
 Any code reformatting should be in a separate commit or PR.
 The formatting specification is in `.rustfmt.toml` and currently requires the _nightly_ release.

-Contributions are particularly welcome for any adjustments or feedback pertaining to different IIO device.
+Contributions are particularly welcome for any adjustments or feedback pertaining to different IIO devices.
 If you test, work, or have any trouble with specific IIO hardware or drivers, let us know.

 New examples for different hardware are also requested.